Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 - Generate your own CPU frequency vectors using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend).
 The one included here is set to Balance power and CPU lowest frequency set to 500 MHz
 - (Optional) [Rectangle](https://github.com/rxhanson/Rectangle) for window management similar to Windows (but better)
 - (Optional) [LuLu](https://github.com/objective-see/LuLu) for network traffic control
+- (Optional) To install dual boot win 11.
+  - First method: Shrink the SSD and use this guide to install [Dual Windows](https://www.youtube.com/watch?v=ztxHRGdX0Sw)
+  - Second method: Unplug the SSD have MacOs and add the second SSD to install Windows or if you dont want to unplug your MacOs SSD, use the same method above with the second SSD
+- (Optional) Fix incorrect time change when dual boot (guide)(https://www.youtube.com/watch?v=KZ_1zw_HVR8)

 ## Issue